Blog

 • Additional costs associated with raising the child

-Why You Need A Court Order for Child Support
+Why You Need a Court Order for Child Support

 Believe it or not, a court order is for your own protection.
 Even if you and your co-parent have an amicable working relationship, there are no guarantees it will continue to be amicable.
 Either of you could get angry over something, and then your agreement might not be honored.
 Either your ex could decide not to honor your verbal agreement, or the court could say it isn’t binding.